11 Online Business Tools That TextMagic Recommends

 Let’s be honest here – it’s easy to lose focus.
 It’s even easier to be really busy every day without getting much done by the end of the day.
 Luckily there are tools available that help you organise these different functions and even automate certain tasks to take some of the strain out of running your business.

-You could spend hours searching the internet for tools for small businesses – or you could just take a look at the following list of online business tools that our team at TextMagic uses to help us grow our company.
+You could spend hours searching the internet for best tools for small businesses – or you could just take a look at the following list of online business tools that our team at TextMagic uses to help us grow our company.

 1. Geckoboard for Tracking Progress